Achievable logoAchievable logo

 Starting position:

-• Sit with five-point contact
+• Sit with five-point contact.

-• Grasp handles with closed, neutral grip
+• Grasp the handles with a closed, neutral grip.

-• Align midchest with handles
+• Align your midchest with the handles.

 Forward movement phase: